Pierre Vernier (1584-1638)

 Collège Sainte-Barbe founded in 1460,

-which gave it a much stronger claim to the prestigious historical name, as was recognized in 1830.
+which gave it a much stronger claim to the prestigious historical name,

 being the patron saint of miners, engineers, architects

 and mathematicians is also the patron saint of Polytechnique, which explains the

 great symbolic prestige of her name for a French preparatory school.

 In 1876, Rollin would move from its original location (rue Lhomond)

 It lost its private status and was taken over by the municipality,